williamjussiau/FlowControl/README.md

 <img src="illustrations/cylinder_stabilization.gif" alt="Animated GIF featuring the stabilization of the flow past a cylinder at Re=100.
 The self-sustained, periodic oscillations of the flow (known as vortex shedding) gradually disappear as the controller actuates the flow.
 The feedback controller uses a sensor in the wake and actuates the flow on the poles of the cylinder.
 More details are given below." width="500"/>
 </p>

-## Introduction
-The primary goal of the toolbox is the design and implementation of feedback control algorithms, but it may be used for a variety of other topics such as model reduction or identification, actuator and sensor placement study...

 The toolbox is shipped with two benchmarks for flow control and allows for easy implementation of new cases.

 <p align="center">